‘Lack of information is very disturbing,’ says India on abduction of two of its citizens in Kenya

 On Monday, India said that the case is under active investigation of the Internal Affairs Unit of the Kenyan Police.

-“We have noted that several people have been taken into custody in this correction including officials of the recently-abolished Special Service Unit of the Kenyan Police,” external affairs ministry spokesperson Arindam Bagchi said.
+“We have noted that several people have been taken into custody in this connection including officials of the recently-abolished Special Service Unit of the Kenyan Police,” external affairs ministry spokesperson Arindam Bagchi said.
 “The specific circumstances surrounding the abduction and subsequent lack of information is very disturbing.
 We expect the case will be investigated thoroughly.”

 On October 21, Denis Itumbi, the advisor to the Kenyan president, had claimed in a Facebook post that both Khan and Kidwai were killed by the now-defunct Special Service Unit of the Kenyan Police.